lrdj/iankdiabetes.github.io/_posts/2007-04-13-seans-amazing-playlist.md

 	</tr>
 </table>

-<p>I knew nothing of jazz until I met Nicki and she started playing me the tapes Sean and Harry and duncan had lovingly crafted for her.
-Sean's playlist below sort of captures that moment of wonder for me and I hope it might give a fresh taste to those in need...</p>
+I knew nothing of jazz until I met Nicki and she started playing me the tapes Sean and Harry and duncan had lovingly crafted for her.
+Sean's playlist above sort of captures that moment of wonder for me and I hope it might give a fresh taste to those in need...